dustinpfister/blog_posts/_posts/threejs-wireframe.md

 ## Wire frame mode of a material in three.js and what to know first

 This is a post on wire frames in three.js which is a javaScript library for working with 3d modeling.
-This is not a getting started type post on three.js as well as many addition skills that might be needed in order to gain something of value from reading this.
+This is not a [getting started type post on three.js](/2018/04/04/threejs-getting-started/) as well as many addition skills that might be needed in order to gain something of value from reading this.

 ### Version Numbers matter with three.js

 When I first wrote this post I was using r111 of three.js, and the last time I cam around to do a little editing of this content I was testing things out on r127.
-Code breaking changes are introduced to three.js all the time, si I need to repate this in every three.js post regardless of what the post might be on.
+Code breaking changes are introduced to three.js all the time, so I need to repeat this in every three.js post regardless of what the post might be on.
 When it comes to just using the wire frame mode boolean of a material I can not say that has changed much, but other aspects of these examples might break in future versions of three.js.

 ## 1 - Basic wire frame demo